clemsonacm/hackpack/presents/tools/tools.markdown

 watch
 =====

-repeatedly print the output of a command
+Repeatedly print the output of a command

 -   `-n` Change the update interval
 -   `-d` highlight differences